The Nordic diet incorporates foods commonly eaten by people in the Nordic countries.

-In one study of 147 obese men and women, those eating a Nordic diet lost 10.4 lbs (4.7 kg), while those eating a typical Danish diet lost only 3.3 lbs (1.5 kg) (1).
+In one study in 147 obese people instructed not to restrict calories, those on a Nordic diet lost 10.4 pounds (4.7 kg), while those eating a typical Danish diet lost only 3.3 pounds (1.5 kg) (

-Healthy eating goes way beyond just weight loss.
+Healthy eating goes beyond weight loss.

 Several studies have examined the effects of the Nordic diet on health markers.

-Cholesterol and Triglycerides
+Cholesterol and triglycerides